openjournals/inara/example/paper.md

 # Statement of Need

-The journal publisher, in most cases where you'd be reading this, Open Journals, maintains a detailed and helpful [article](https://joss.readthedocs.io/en/latest/submitting.html) on the requirements that articles must satisfy in order to be considered for publication in that journal.
-However, submission requirements do not help with the technical aspects of paper writing.
-The process for JOSS and similar journals is different, in that the paper should be written in the lightweight markup language *Markdown*.
+JOSS maintains a detailed and helpful [article](https://joss.readthedocs.io/en/latest/submitting.html) on the requirements that articles must satisfy in order to be considered for Publication.
+However, the linked article does not provide guidance on using the lightweight markup language *Markdown*, which is the required format for papers submitted to JOSS.

 This article explains the technical details and describes the publishing system's capabilities.
 It can also be used as a test document, or serve